7 traits the best intranets have in common

 5. They have clear priorities

 Separate your must-haves from nice-to-haves and prioritize the content accordingly.
-That means, for example, structuring the navigation so that top-level menu items showcase your users’ biggest needs.
+That means, for example, structuring the navigation menu so that top-level items showcase your users’ biggest needs.
 It also means making tough decisions about what should and shouldn’t make the cut to be included on the intranet.
 You want to avoid content overload — at the outset but also over time.
 Often, less is more.
 That’s what we learned at least during our own recent intranet overhaul.

 6. They’re easy to manage and maintain

 If your intranet hosts multiple pages and serves a growing user base, it runs the risk of getting disorganized.
 To avoid that, consider naming “gardeners,” or admins in charge of site maintenance, to delete, revise, and moderate content.
-Of course, this is easier to do when your “gardeners” have admin rights, so it helps if your solution allows you to flexibly delegate editing permissions to the team members of your choosing.
+Of course, this is easier to do when your “gardeners” have administrator rights, so it helps if your solution allows you to flexibly delegate editing permissions to the team members of your choosing.
 Aim to refresh your intranet with new graphics and landing pages every now and then, while reviewing your labeling strategy and archiving outdated content.
 Set a cadence for audits and stick to it.
 Once per quarter or twice per year might do.

 7. They reflect your brand